racket/racket7/racket/src/cs/README.txt

    microbenchmarks).

- * `make strip` run --- strips away inspector information to make the core and base layers load more quickly, but with the loss of backtrace information.
+ * `make strip` run --- strips away inspector information to make the Rumble and other layers load more quickly, but with the loss of backtrace information.

-   Effectivess: Cuts the load time for the core and base layers by 30-50%.
+   Effectivess: Cuts the load time for the Rumble and other layers by 30-50%.

+ * `PLT_LINKLET_NO_DEBUG` --- an environment variable that, if set,
+   disables Chez Scheme inspector information in code compiled by Racket-on-Chez.

+   Effectivess: Cuts load time and memory use for Racket programs by as much as 50%, but removes source informaton from stack traces.